nerfstudio-project/gsplat/README.md

 # Brief walkthrough

-The main python bindings for rasterization are found by importing diff_rast
+The main python bindings for rasterization are found by importing gsplat

 ```
-import diff_rast
+import gsplat
-help(diff_rast)
+help(gsplat)
 ```

 # clangd setup (for Neovim)